tamtran4869/E-commerce-analysis/README.md

 ### Time series analysis

-By looking at this type of analysis, the business could understand correlations between time (moth, week, day, hours) and metrics (example in this case is the website session).
+By looking at this type of analysis, the business could understand correlations between time (month, week, day, hours) and metrics (e.g. in this case, the website session).

 - <a href="https://github.com/othneildrew/Best-README-Template">Question 10 </a>
 - <a href="https://github.com/othneildrew/Best-README-Template">Question 11 </a>

 ### Product analysis
-The product analysis helps find the the problem with product with refund data, evaluate new product launching, compare products (funnel) and cross-sell.
+The product analysis helps find the problem with the product with refund data, evaluate new product launching, compare products (the funnel) and cross-sell.

 - <a href="https://github.com/othneildrew/Best-README-Template">Question 12 </a>
 - <a href="https://github.com/othneildrew/Best-README-Template">Question 13 </a>